Tropical Storm Idalia could reach hurricane strength before hitting Florida this week

 Florida's Division of Emergency Management is encouraging residents with vehicles to keep their gas tanks at least half-full in case officials order any evacuations.

-If Idalia becomes a hurricane and comes ashore in the U.S. at that strength, it will be the first Atlantic hurricane to strike the U.S. this year.
+If Idalia becomes a hurricane when its sustained winds reach more than 75 mph and comes ashore in the U.S. at that strength, it would be the first Atlantic hurricane to strike the U.S. this year.

 But it's still unclear exactly how strong Idalia will grow and what path it will take.